hlld/classification/README.md

     --epochs=90               \
     --batch_size=256
 ```
-- The ILSVRC2012 data set needs to be prepared before training.
+- The ILSVRC2012 dataset needs to be prepared before training.
 For details, see [examples/imagenet](https://github.com/pytorch/examples/tree/master/imagenet)

 ### Fine-tuning ResNet50 on CUSTOM dataset
 ```